candela9999/data_harvesting_project/README.md

 - Ensure Selenium is installed before running the code.
 - You must establish a free port in your computer when initiating a remote Selenium client.
 - It's advisable to run this project with Mozilla Firefox.
 Nevertheless, you may encounter a warning when navigating to the website (in Spanish: "Advertencia: riesgo potencial de seguridad a continuación").
 If this happens, you may need to click on "Avanzado" and "Aceptar el riesgo y continuar".
-- Ensure all necessary packages are available before running the code.
+- Ensure all necessary packages are download before running the code.
 - Have the required district database files available in .dbf, .prj, .shp, and .shx formats for proper map creation.
 - Save these files in the same folder as the script or in a location accessible to the script.
 - Execute the code while following the provided comments.